 Additional parking is available beyond the gate in designated areas on Ossipee Park Road on the Castle Preservation Society property.
 Please note, that the gate on this road closes daily in the afternoon (see posting near the gate).
 Parking will not be allowed in non-designated areas (such as driveways, other parking areas, and grounds) and may lead to your vehicle being towed.

-The historic and scenic entry road running from the Castle entrance on Route 171 up to the Castle will remain open for walking and hiking.
+The historic and scenic entry road running from the Castle entrance on Route 171 up to the Castle is open for vehicle access.
+Please be advised walking and hiking is permitted.
 Biking is not allowed.

 Everyone enjoying recreation on the Castle grounds should respect the No Trespassing area surrounding the Castle and Carriage House.
 Thank you.